ashleybaxter/iamashley/idea-to-launch-in-11-years/index.md

 I'd have gotten to where I want to be a lot quicker had I put in the work in the first place to build my own platform, instead of cutting corners.

-Taking the easy route may be the quickest way to getting started, but it’s also the quickest way to go out of business.
+Cutting corners may be the quickest way to getting started, but it’s also the quickest way to go out of business.

 {% include image_full.html imageurl="/images/ideatolaunch/024.jpg" %}